mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Clean up and reorganize code in `GameRendering.tsx`.
     * Add loading message and auto-hide unneeded elements when loaded.
 Update CSS with "hidden" class and change the input element to use the button styling.
     * Add Change Track button.
 Set unused elements to be hidden after load.
+    * Added fonts to HTML elements.
+Working on adding these to canvas.

 * 2024-04-29 - 7.82 hours total